 When you purchase melatonin as a supplement in the pharmacy, you typically get a dose between 1 and 10mg.
 This is a dramatically large range which reflects the lack of regulation on production and sales.
 Melatonin is the only hormone in the United States available for purchase without a prescription.
 And the United States is one of the only western nations that allows non-prescriptive sales of the hormone.
 Because melatonin can be obtained through natural food sources, it is designated as a dietary supplement alongside vitamins and minerals.
 This designation absolves melatonin sales from FDA regulation, meaning that the factory-produced, synthetic hormone makes it to the shelf in doses that are much too large and with incredible variance in purity between brands.

-According to the National Sleep Foundation, even taking anywhere from 1 to 3mg of melatonin can increase your blood melatonin levels to up to 20 times their normal value.
-This is problematic because melatonin in excess can cause grogginess and sleep inertia the following day.
+According to the National Sleep Foundation, a melatonin dosage of 1mg to 3mg can increase its blood levels to up to 20 times their normal value.
+This is problematic because in excess, this hormone can cause grogginess and sleep inertia the following day.
 Sleep inertia is the physiological condition that persists between sleep and wakefulness, characterised by impaired cognitive, sensory motor acuity and persistent drowsiness.
 Melatonin production by the pineal gland is a single element in an eloquent symphony of hormonal regulation; cranking up the volume on any one contributor will throw off the balance of the entire ensemble and offset your body’s natural cadence.
-In most cases of insomnia and delayed sleep onset in adults, there is not enough evidence, particularly for long term intervention, to support melatonin supplementation.
+In most cases of insomnia and delayed sleep onset in adults, there is not enough evidence, particularly for long term intervention, to support supplementation.
 It is far safer and more effective to promote the body’s natural ability to produce the hormone on its own.

-So how do you make your body produce enough melatonin
+So how do you make your body produce the right dosage of melatonin

 In order to synthesize melatonin, your body needs access to all the right ingredients, the main one being tryptophan, an amino acid.
 You may remember hearing this funny word around Thanksgiving, when turkey is held responsible for the drowsiness after the Thanksgiving meal.
 And there’s something to this.
 Turkey, like chicken, eggs, cheese, meat, is rich in tryptophan.
 In a series of reactions, tryptophan is converted to serotonin, which is then converted to melatonin.
 But tryptophan isn’t the only ingredient needed to synthesize melatonin.
 Other key players include vitamin B6 and co-enzyme A, a derivative of biotin and amino acid L-lysine.